klamping/deck.narrator.js/article.md

 **A good presenter will share their slide deck on the web after their presentation.
 But many times the slides are only a shell of the real talk.
 Fortunately, with HTML5 audio, we can add our voice back to our slides and recreate the real presentation.**

+## Sample Example

+// TODO update link to html5hacks site
+To show what we're trying to accomplish, I've created [a very basic slide deck with audio narration](...) which briefly describes the issue at hand.

 ## Audio on the Web

 Back when the web was just taking off, it was common (bad) practice to include audio on your page.
 I'm not talking about a Flash-based music player, but rather the more primitive audio solution: `<bgsound>`.
 Those who were programming back when HTML 3.2 came out will be familiar with this oft-forgotten tag.